Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Validation and Results

-There is a freedom of choice in the parameter $A$, the amplitude of the 2D force density.
-One can either ensure that $s_{xx}$ in the central stagnation point at $(1/2,1/2)$ is unity for the Newtonian flow scenario.
-In our approach, we set $h = 1$ in the numerical implementation, which requires $A = 2 \pi / \sqrt{ N_{x} N_{y} }$, where $N_{i}$ represents the number of discretization points along the $i$th axis~\footnote{Alternatively, we could have set $h = 1/N_{x}$ and used a simpler multiplicative form.}.
-This implies that the velocity at the center becomes discretization dependent.
-Alternatively, one can ensure an $N_{i}$-independent velocity using $A = 16 \pi^{2} / ( N_{x} N_{y} )$ that assumes a maximum value of unity in either direction.
-Here, we choose the former, because in this case $\underline{\dot{\boldsymbol{\gamma}}}$ is also independent of $N_{x}$ and $N_{y}$ in a Newtonian fluid.
-Any change in $\underline{\boldsymbol{s}}$ is therefore caused by the relaxation-time change (at constant $\Gamma$), rather than discretization.
+We set $h = 1$ in the numerical implementation, which requires scaling of the amplitude $A$ to account for the effective refinement of the unit square with increasing $N_{x}$ and $N_{y}$.
+Here, the $N_{i}$ represent the number of discretization points along the $i$th axis, respectively.
+Choosing $A$ for the Newtonian flow scenario such that $s_{xx}$ is unity in the central stagnation point at $(1/2,1/2)$, results in $A = 2 \pi / \sqrt{ N_{x} N_{y} }$.
+This implies that the reduced velocity at the center becomes discretization dependent.
+This may seem unreasonable at first glance, however, for this choice, $\underline{\dot{\boldsymbol{\gamma}}}$ is also independent of $N_{x}$ and $N_{y}$.
+Thus, any change in $\underline{\boldsymbol{s}}$ is therefore caused by the relaxation-time change (at constant $\Gamma$), rather than by choosing the $N_{i}$.

-Throughout, we will use $\Gamma = 1/3$ and vary $\mathrm{Wi}$, solving for stationarity using Eq.~\eqref{eq:index_nt}.
-This is reached when the relative difference between subsequent stress values over the grid is less than $10^{-3}$,~\textit{i.e.}, whenever

-We found that for increasing values of the Weissenberg number, we required systematically lower values of $\alpha$ to ensure convergence, see associated \textbf{\texttt{Python}} scripts in the open-data package.
-To compute the flow properties for $\mathrm{Wi} = 0$, we take the limit $\mathrm{Wi} \downarrow 0$ numerically.
-Considering Eq.~\eqref{eq:mom_red2} and Eq.~\eqref{eq:ucm_red2} for $\mathrm{Wi} = 0$ in the stationary state reveals the limiting form